invertase/react-native-firebase/docs/enums/_lib_index_d_.rnappleauth.appleauthrequestscope.md

 ## What is it?

-This is an exported module, `AppleAuthRequestScope` from the `react-native-apple-authentication` library.
+This is an exported member, `AppleAuthRequestScope` from the `react-native-apple-authentication` library.
 It is used to populate the `requestedScopes` property on the `requestOptions` passed to this method `appleAuth.performRequest(requestOptions)`.

 ```js
 import appleAuth, {